vuejs/v2.vuejs.org/source/perf/index.md

 You might have seen [this performance comparison](http://jsfiddle.net/jashkenas/CGSd5/) made by Jeremy Ashkenas long time ago between Backbone.js and Ember.js.
 Here is a [new version](http://jsfiddle.net/yyx990803/h7rjy/4/) which compares latest Backbone.js and Vue.js instead with an FPS meter.
 On my machine in Chrome, Backbone runs at ~30fps while Vue at ~50fps.

 In addition, here's [another version](http://jsfiddle.net/yyx990803/h7rjy/5/) of the same comparison, but using a single, centralized Model for all the Views/ViewModels.
-The performance difference is more obvious with Backbone at ~40fps and Vue around ~80fps.
+The performance difference is more obvious with Backbone at ~40fps and Vue reaching ~80fps (due to `_.defer` firing faster than `requestAnimationFrame`).